 But I have to say though, lukewarm is good, it’s comfortable, you can combine both cold and hot water at the same time, and yet refuse to commit to neither one.
 It also implies you have so many options, and because of that you don’t have to tolerate things, and anytime you can choose to get out of a situation, or sign out, and choose or decide something else.
 It’s simple; there is no commitment that can tie you to stick around….right?
 Besides, you don’t know what you want, and you haven’t made up your mind yet to decide to stay or not.

 I am sure you have been to a wedding before, to see two people who made a decision to become one.
 Somehow my favorite part of the wedding lately has been on the vows especially the line that says, “For better or worse till death do us apart.”
 Though they are only few words, I found them to be very powerful and to be carrying heavy responsibilities.
 No wonder so many of us are not married yet, or never settled down before, or move from one breakup or divorce to another.
 How many of you do not want the commitment of a relationship but want the benefit that comes with it?
 Mmh…don’t raise your hands now…hahaha.

-And are you that kind of person who likes to have one foot inside the door and the other foot outside just in case anything happens you have an option to stay or go away?
-Well, myself also, I am one of these persons.
-Not on the marriage subject though..hahaha, but in some other areas and aspects of life.
+Are you also one of those kind of people who like to have one foot inside the door and the other foot outside just in case anything happens you have an option to stay or go away?
+Well, sometimes I behave like those people.
+Not on the marriage subject though..hahaha, but in some other areas and aspects of my life.
 And yes, I am doing my best to change, or else I wouldn’t have written this today.
-It’s part of my confession, and also it’s part of my journey to learning to commit everyday in different aspects of life.
+It’s part of my confession, and also it’s part of my journey to learning to commit everyday in different aspects of my life.

-There are few tips that have been helping me in my journey to making decisions and learning to commit to things, and they are as follows;
+So commitment is an issue that we need to implementing if we aim to succeed in life.
+There are few tips that I have been applying so far that have been helping me in my journey to making decisions and learning to commit to things, and they are as follows;

 - Almost everything has pros and cons.